Don’t just say you’re a secular Jew. To honor our heritage, study it.

 In almost all the studies and surveys conducted by Jewish federations, little attention is given to secular Jews who display their commitment to the Jewish people through cultural channels, including those who enjoy exploring their Jewish family history; listening to traditional Jewish music like klezmer or preparing eastern European Jewish dishes; learning about the once thriving Jewish labor movement; reading the poetry of early feminist Yiddish women poets like Anna Margolin and Celia Dropkin; or simply sitting and chatting with elderly Jews.

 As a Yiddishist, I feel that these cultural ties are just as significant as more mainstream definitions of Jewish commitment.
-Unfortunately, many secular Jews today simply don’t know enough about their heritage to appreciate its depth and value, as Miriam Hoffman (herself a secular Jew) complained in a recent essay in the Forverts.
+Unfortunately, many secular Jews today simply don’t know enough about their heritage to appreciate its depth and value, as Miriam Hoffman (herself a secular Jew) complained in an essay in the Forverts.
 “Many secular Jews have become emptied of Jewish knowledge,” she writes.
 Her article elicited a lively debate on Facebook.

 This explains why many Jews who abandoned the religious lifestyle, starting roughly at the end of the 19th century, retained a knowledge of Yiddish or Hebrew and continued to incorporate religious references in their speech and writing.
 In fact, for generations, many secular Jewish parents insisted on both a secular and Jewish education for their children.
 The goal was to familiarize the next generation with the folklore and customs — even the religious customs — of their own people, in order to give them a sense of rootedness in a rapidly changing world.